 Article 1

-Scope and subject matter
+Common specifications

-This Regulation lays down common specifications for the groups of products without an intended medical purpose as specified in paragraph 2.
+This Regulation lays down common specifications for the groups of products without an intended medical purpose listed in Annex XVI to Regulation (EU) 2017/745.

-The common specifications are laid down in Annexes I to VII as follows:

-Annex I lays down common specifications for all the groups of products without an intended medical purpose listed in this paragraph.
+Annex I lays down common specifications for all those groups of products without an intended medical purpose.

 Annex II lays down common specifications for contact lenses as specified in Section 1 of that Annex.

-Annex III lays down common specifications for products intended to be totally or partially introduced into the human body through surgically invasive means for the purpose of modifying the anatomy as specified in Section 1 of that Annex;
+Annex III lays down common specifications for products intended to be totally or partially introduced into the human body through surgically invasive means for the purpose of modifying the anatomy, with the exception of tattooing products and piercings, as specified in Section 1 of that Annex.

-Annex IV lays down common specifications for substances, combinations of substances, or items intended to be used for facial or other dermal or mucous membrane filling by subcutaneous, submucous or intradermal injection or other introduction as specified in Section 1 of that Annex;
+Annex IV lays down common specifications for substances, combinations of substances, or items intended to be used for facial or other dermal or mucous membrane filling by subcutaneous, submucous or intradermal injection or other introduction, excluding those for tattooing, as specified in Section 1 of that Annex.

-Annex V lays down common specifications for equipment intended to be used to reduce, remove or destroy adipose tissue, such as equipment for liposuction, lipolysis or lipoplasty as specified in Section 1 of that Annex;
+Annex V lays down common specifications for equipment intended to be used to reduce, remove or destroy adipose tissue, such as equipment for liposuction, lipolysis or lipoplasty as specified in Section 1 of that Annex.

-Annex VI lays down common specifications for high intensity electromagnetic radiation (e.g. infra-red, visible light and ultra-violet) emitting equipment intended for use on the human body, including coherent and non-coherent sources, monochromatic and broad spectrum, such as lasers and intense pulsed light equipment, for skin resurfacing, tattoo or hair removal or other skin treatment as specified in Section 1 of that Annex;
+Annex VI lays down common specifications for high intensity electromagnetic radiation (for example, infra-red, visible light and ultra-violet) emitting equipment intended for use on the human body, including coherent and non-coherent sources, monochromatic and broad spectrum, such as lasers and intense pulsed light equipment, for skin resurfacing, tattoo or hair removal or other skin treatment as specified in Section 1 of that Annex.

 Annex VII lays down common specifications for equipment intended for brain stimulation that apply electrical currents or magnetic or electromagnetic fields that penetrate the cranium to modify neuronal activity in the brain as specified in Section 1 of that Annex.

-In accordance with Article 9(2) of Regulation (EU) 2017/745, devices without an intended medical purpose that are in conformity with the relevant common specifications laid down in this Regulation shall be presumed to be in conformity with the requirements set out in Sections 1, second sentence, 2, 3, 4, 5, 8 and 9 of Annex I to Regulation (EU) 2017/745.
+The common specifications laid down in this Regulation cover the requirements set out in the second sentence of Section 1 and in Sections 2 to 5, 8 and 9 of Annex I to Regulation (EU) 2017/745.

-In accordance with Article 9(4) of Regulation (EU) 2017/745, manufacturers of devices without an intended medical purpose shall comply with the relevant common specifications laid down in this Regulation.

 Article 2

 Transitional provisions

-A device without an intended medical purpose for which clinical investigations need to be performed in order to confirm, in accordance with Article 61 of Regulation (EU) 2017/745, conformity with the relevant general safety and performance requirements set out in Annex I to Regulation (EU) 2017/745 and the common specifications set out in this Regulation, may continue to be placed on the market, made available on the market or put into service until [OP please insert the date = 3 years after the date of application of this Regulation], if the following conditions are met:
+A product for which clinical investigations have to be performed in accordance with Article 61 of Regulation (EU) 2017/745, in order to confirm its conformity with the relevant general safety and performance requirements set out in Annex I to Regulation (EU) 2017/745 and the common specifications set out in this Regulation, may be placed on the market, made available on the market and put into service until … [OP please insert the date – 3 years after the date of application of this Regulation], provided that the following conditions are met:

-the device was already lawfully marketed in the Union before [OP please insert the date = date of application of this Regulation] and continues to comply with the legal requirements applicable to it before the date of application of this Regulation;
+the product was already lawfully marketed in the Union before … [OP please insert the date – date of application of this Regulation] and continues to comply with the requirements of Union and national law that were applicable to it before … [OP please insert the date – date of application of this Regulation];

-there are no significant changes in the design and intended purpose of the devices;
+there are no significant changes in the design and intended purpose of the product.

-by [OP please insert the date = 3 months after date of application of this Regulation] the sponsor submits an application for the clinical investigations of the devices according to Article 70(1) of Regulation (EU) 2017/745;
+By way of derogation from the first subparagraph of this paragraph, from … [OP please insert the date – 6 months after the date of application of this Regulation] until … [OP please insert the date – 1 year after the date of application of this Regulation] the manufacturer may only place on the market or put into service the products that meet the conditions laid down in that subparagraph, if the sponsor has submitted an application for the clinical investigations of the product in accordance with Article 70(1) of Regulation (EU) 2017/745.